learn-co-curriculum/dsc-pandas-eda-lab/README.md

 - `medv`: median value of owner-occupied homes in $10000s

-Source
+**Source**
-Harrison, D. and Rubinfeld, D.L.
+- Harrison, D. and Rubinfeld, D.L.
 (1978) Hedonic prices and the demand for clean air.
 J. Environ.
 Economics and Management 5, 81–102.

-Belsley D.A., Kuh, E. and Welsch, R.E.
+- Belsley D.A., Kuh, E. and Welsch, R.E.
 (1980) Regression Diagnostics.
 Identifying Influential Data and Sources of Collinearity.
 New York: Wiley.

+**Important**: We mentioned in our data ethics lesson earlier that data can include offensive or inappropriate language at times.
+This is already becoming very apparent in the Boston Data, which includes a racial variable.
+Note that the Boston Housing data was constructed in the 1970’s, and is based on US census Data.
+On census.gov, you can read the following note:
+> "Census statistics date back to 1790 and reflect the growth and change of the United States.
+Past census reports contain some terms that today's readers may consider obsolete and inappropriate.
+As part of our goal to be open and transparent with the public, we are improving access to all Census Bureau original publications and statistics, which serve as a guide to the nation's history."

+With that note, it is important to absolutely handle with care, and it is strongly adviced to _not_ use the racial variable when creating a predictive model.